Differential Equations for Gaussian Statistical Models with Rational Maximum Likelihood Estimator: A coordinate-free Gaussian likelihood function

 This section gives a coordinate-free definition of the Gaussian ML degree of an embedded variety, extending ideas from \cite{MSUZ16,DRGS22}.
 In this paper, $\mathcal L$ denotes a finite-dimensional $\mathbb C$-vector space.
 Before focusing on the ML degree, we recall that the Jacobian of a rational map $\varphi : X\dashto Y$ between algebraic varieties $X$ and~$Y$ is a rational map

 If $X = \mathcal L$, we identify the tangent space $T_p \mathcal L$ with~$\mathcal L$.
 In this case, the Jacobian of $\varphi:\mathcal L\dashto \mathbb C$ is the gradient

-We give a coordinate-free definition of the Gaussian ML degree of a variety $X$.
-We assume throughout that $X$ is {irreducible}, since the ML degree of a reducible variety is the sum of the ML degrees of its irreducible components.
-The coordinate-free definition replaces the space of symmetric matrices by an arbitrary ambient linear space $\mathcal{L}$.
-This offers a simplification when $X$ lies in a low-dimensional affine subspace of the space of symmetric matrices.
-We show that the coordinate-free Gaussian ML degree is equivalent to the usual Gaussian ML degree in Proposition \ref{prop:statistical}.
+We give a coordinate-free definition of the Gaussian ML degree of a variety \resp{$X\!\subseteq \Sym(\CC^m)$}.
+This definition replaces the space of symmetric matrices by an arbitrary ambient linear space $\mathcal{L}$.
+This offers a simplification when $X$ lies in a low-dimensional affine subspace of the space of symmetric matrices. \resp{Indeed, it allows us to consider only data belonging to that linear subspace instead of having to account for the whole of $\Sym$.} \resp{We show in Proposition \ref{prop:statistical} that the coordinate-free Gaussian ML degree is equivalent to the Gaussian ML degree previously studied in the literature.
+The latter is defined as the number of critical points $K$ of the log-likelihood function \eqref{eqn:lS}, see e.g.~\cite{SU10} and~\cite[Def.\ 2.1.4, Prop.\ 2.1.12]{lectures-algebraic-statistics}.}

 In the definition below, we count the critical points of a function $\ell$ on $X$.
 Note that~$\ell$ can only be differentiated along $X$ at its smooth locus $X^{\sm}$.

 \begin{definition} Let $\vectorspace$ be a finite-dimensional $\CC$-vector space, let $X\subseteq \vectorspace$ be an affine variety, and fix a polynomial $F$ on $\vectorspace$.
 For $\bu\in\vectorspace^\ast$ and $p\in \vectorspace\setminus V(F)$, the \emph{(Gaussian) log-likelihood} is